|Country Number (NK)||1986||THIRD WAVE|

 - Solar flare activity is monitored from Athens (The Ambassadors of Death)

-- Professor Thascales (the Master) hails from Athens University (The Time Monster)
+- Professor Thascales (the Master) hails from Athens University.
+The Doctor encounters the Minotaur (The Time Monster)

 - Omega appears in The Three Doctors and Arc of Infinity